 In typical Apple fashion, the service’s visual presentation looks beautiful, with Harry Potter-style moving pictures for the covers and a promise of Apple’s personalized curation to get you the content you want.
 An easy-to-navigate interface takes you directly to each magazine’s table of contents to browse and peruse their latest issues, and with so much to choose from at such a low price, this could be the best new service of the bunch.

 Didn’t Amazon do that?

-As for the much-heralded Apple TV streaming service, as expected, we got a sort of mixed-bag offering, including an update to Apple’s TVOS app that will bundle around 150 streaming apps/services under Apple’s carefully designed software umbrella, alongside a Netflix-style streaming service with original content from a flurry of Hollywood’s top storytellers (more on the latter below).
+As for the much-heralded Apple TV streaming service, as expected, we got a sort of mixed-bag offering, including an update to Apple’s tvOS app that will bundle around 150 streaming apps/services under the company’s software umbrella, alongside a Netflix-style streaming service with original content from a flurry of Hollywood’s top storytellers (more on the latter below).

 Frankly, this doesn’t feel all that different from what Hulu and Amazon are already doing.

 Speaking of Netflix, the Apple TV revamp, which arrives in May, won’t include the big red streamer.
 Instead, you’ll see premium channels like HBO and Showtime as well as apps for live TV services like Playstation Vue, FuboTV, and even pay TV providers like DirecTV.